 - 5 pound ham shank, pre-cooked

-Score ham, and stud with the whole cloves.
-Place ham in foil lined pan.
+- Score ham, and stud with the whole cloves.
+Place ham in a large foil-lined pan.

-In a medium saucepan, heat the brown sugar, honey, and butter.
+- In a medium saucepan, heat the brown sugar, honey, and butter.
 Keep glaze warm while baking the ham.
-(You can add more honey if needed.)
+(You can add more honey if desired.)

-During the last 4 to 5 minutes of baking, remove the foil and turn on the broiler to caramelize the glaze.
-The Internal temperature should be 140°F.
+- During the last 4-5 minutes of baking, remove the foil and turn the oven to the broil setting to caramelize the glaze.
+(The internal temperature should be 140°F.)

-Remove from the oven and let sit a few minutes before serving.
+- Remove from the oven and allow to rest for a few minutes before slicing and serving.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.